 Charles and Camilla enjoy musical spectacular by Co Tyrone superstars

-The couple were treated to a lively walk about on the first ever visit by the royal family to Cookstown.
+The couple were treated to a lively walkabout on the first visit by the royal family to Cookstown.

 The Prince of Wales and Duchess of Cornwall were treated to a musical spectacular by a group of Co Tyrone superstars.